asvrada/gray-scale-jpeg-compressor/readme.md

 # Change log for HW1

-* Bug fix in cli.py (there is a trivial bug in the HW1 I submitted)
+* Refactor the codes to work with stdin and stdout
-* Reduce the frequency of printing info about progress of compression
+* Remove any printing